NeoZorK/neozork-hld-prediction/README.md

     - prints a table with main indicator values directly to the console;
     - indicator values are **never saved**—they are always shown in the current session only.
 - For visualization, you can use the `--draw` parameter to select the charting style.
+- The default drawing style is `fastest`, which is the fastest mode for large datasets (millions of rows).
+It uses `mplfinance` for fast rendering of OHLCV data and indicator lines.

 ### Features